GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

   * For example, you might store the path to a database, so any application can find and connect to it easily.

 ## Common environment variables in Linux
-* `echo $PATH`: This variable contains a list of directories the shell searches for executable files.
+* `echo $PATH`: This variable contains a *list of directories the shell searches for executable files*.
 This shows all the directories the system looks into when you run a command.
 * `echo $HOME`: The path to the user’s home directory, which is where you typically start when you open a terminal.
-This returns the location of your home directory, such as */home/your-username.*
+This *returns the location* of your home directory, such as */home/your-username.*
 * `echo $USER`: Stores the username of the current user.

 ## Environment variables in Azure